 Vanilla bean frosting and gingerbread cake are the perfect pair.

 David Dial, from Spicedblog, used our vanilla beans to develop something spectacular for the holidays: Gingerbread Cake with Vanilla Bean Frosting.

-Thinking of the holidays and his favorite flavors David recalled a previous Christmas of running through the backyard dressed as Santa Clause to delight all the children in his neighborhood.
-The visualization of success the first year and the failure in his second year of being tackled by the local teenage kids cannot help but make us laugh.
-The next neighborhood holiday party David made cakes, a gingerbread pound cake to be specific.
-This year he decided to give Gingerbread cake a fresh new twist and add vanilla bean frosting.
-For this recipe, David uses the Papua New Guinea Vanilla Tahtiensis, but you can use any type of vanilla bean, vanilla powder or vanilla extract you like.
+Thinking of the holidays and his favorite flavors, David recalled a previous Christmas of running through the backyard dressed as Santa Clause to delight all the children in his neighborhood.
+The visualization of a success the first year followed by a second-year failure when he was tackled by the local teenagers really made us laugh.
+The third neighborhood holiday party, David made cakes— a gingerbread pound cake to be specific.
+This year he decided to give his Gingerbread cake a fresh new twist and add vanilla bean frosting.
+For this recipe, David uses the Papua New Guinea Vanilla Tahtiensis, but you can use any type of vanilla bean, vanilla powder, or vanilla extract you like.
 We hope you enjoy and would love to hear your thoughts.

 - 3 cups all-purpose flour

 - 8 oz.
 (1 cup) unsalted butter, softened

 - 3 large eggs

 - ¾ cup molasses

 - 8 oz.
 (1 cup) unsalted butter, room temperature